Receive the child in reverence. Educate the child in love. Send the child forth in freedom. - Rudolf Steiner, Founder of Waldorf Education

 Media exposure is discouraged for children in fourth grade and below.
 While we do not desire to monitor your child's media use, we strongly encourage you to do so.
 Children who regularly use media have more difficulty attending to and engaging in our curriculum.
 More information can be found in the Lower School Handbook.

-Practical matters - Children may to bring a snack and lunch each day or they may purchase lunch from our lunch program for $5 per day.
+Practical matters - Children may choose to bring a snack and lunch each day or they may purchase lunch from our lunch program for $5 per day.
 The menu is available on our website.
 They will have two recess periods each day after snack and lunch.
 We feel it is important for children to be outdoors for part of each day and so they will need the proper gear to be outdoors in wet and cold weather.